starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     3. assert it is not negative and doesn't exceed the upper bound
     4. write it to the account balance storage variable

-Observie that this flow covers cases where we subtract an amount from, or add an amount to, the balance.
+Observe that this flow covers cases where we subtract an amount from, or add an amount to, the balance.

 .. topic:: Note